qinyubo/illumio_code_challenge/README.md

 ## Code design
 ### Structure
 The application is splited into three files, header, implementation and main files.
-This design makes it easy to extand.
+This design makes it easy to be extanded.

 ### NAT rule
 In real scenario, the search speed is most important for NAT performance.
-Therefore, I use hash map to store the translation rules.
+Therefore, I use hash map to do translation.
 It is time complexity is O(1) and space complexity is O(n).

 Since we have "\*" in NAT rule, I store the hash key as the following rules. if original <ip:port>, then key is <ip:port>.